Henriquez History, Family Crest & Coats of Arms

 The surname Henriquez was first found in Castile, predominant among the northern Christian kingdoms of mediaeval Spain.

-Important Dates for the Henriquez family
+Early History of the Henriquez family

 This web page shows only a small excerpt of our Henriquez research.
 Another 150 words (11 lines of text) covering the years 1244, 1312, 1469, 1430, 1352, 1454 and 1474 are included under the topic Early Henriquez History in all our PDF Extended History products and printed products wherever possible.